jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Service-Clause.md

-**These Service Terms are the effective contract concluded by and between the owners of the JD Cloud website (referred to as "JD Cloud" website in the Agreement, website: **[www.jdcloud.com](https://www.jdcloud.com/index)**) and you on the matters related to Distributed Relational Database Service (DRDS).
-You agree to accept these Service Terms by sealing, clicking to confirm on the web page or other means, including but not limited to actually using the Distributed Relational Database Service (DRDS) of JD Cloud without clicking to confirm, indicating that you have reached an agreement with JD Cloud and agree to accept all agreed contents of these Service Terms.
+**These Service Terms are the effective contract concluded by and between the owners of the JD Cloud & AI website (referred to as "JD Cloud & AI" website in the Agreement, website: [www.jdcloud.com](https://www.jdcloud.com/index) ) and you on the matters related to Distributed Relational Database Service (DRDS).
+You agree to accept these Service Terms by sealing, clicking to confirm on the web page or other means, including but not limited to actually using the Distributed Relational Database Service (DRDS) of JD Cloud & AI without clicking to confirm, indicating that you have reached an agreement with JD Cloud & AI and agree to accept all agreed contents of these Service Terms.
 If the text sealed by the Parties is inconsistent with the Service Terms confirmed on the web page or clicked to be accepted otherwise, the text sealed by the Parties shall prevail.**

-**With regards to these Service Terms, you are reminded to pay extra attention on the terms of limitation and exemption, terms of JD Cloud judging and handling your violation and breach of Terms, and the optional terms of the competent court.
+**With regards to these Service Terms, you are reminded to pay extra attention on the terms of limitation and exemption, terms of JD Cloud & AI judging and handling your violation and breach of Terms, and the optional terms of the competent court.
 Limit and exemption terms may be in bold or underlined for highlighting.
 Please read through these Service Terms carefully before accepting these Service Terms.
-If you have any questions about the terms of these Service Terms, please contact the relevant business department of JD Cloud to state the inquiry, and JD Cloud will explain the term contents to you.
-If you do not agree with any of these Service Terms, or cannot accurately understand JD Cloud's interpretation of the Terms, please do not conduct follow-up actions.**
+If you have any questions about the terms of these Service Terms, please contact the relevant business department of JD Cloud & AI to state the inquiry, and JD Cloud & AI will explain the term contents to you.
+If you do not agree with any of these Service Terms, or cannot accurately understand JD Cloud & AI's interpretation of the Terms, please do not conduct follow-up actions.**

 ### **1. Service Content**

-1.1 For the purposes of the Terms, "Service" means: JD Cloud provides you with The Distributed Relational Database Service (DRDS) and related technical and network support service as displayed on the website [www.jdcloud.com](https://www.jdcloud.com/index).
+1.1 For the purposes of the Terms, "Service" means: JD Cloud & AI provides you with The Distributed Relational Database Service (DRDS) and related technical and network support service as displayed on the website [www.jdcloud.com](https://www.jdcloud.com/index).

 1.2.
-The services provided by JD Cloud must comply with these Service Terms.
+The services provided by JD Cloud & AI must comply with these Service Terms.

 ### **2. Service Charge**